freebsd/freebsd-quarterly/2018q4/graphics.md

 This makes it easier to update those headers and keep them current with upstream, as needed.
-The input stack is still an area where more work needs to be done to make it easier to use various input devices with X and wayland on FreeBSD.
+The input stack is still an area where more work needs to be done to make it easier to use various input devices with X and Wayland on FreeBSD.

 Several meetings has been held over the course of the period.
 Meeting notes have been sent out to the public `x11@FreeBSD.org` mailing list.